realityforge/planet_quake/docs/quakejs.md

   3) baseq3-cc - flat files with converted images and audio
   4) baseq3-ccr - repacked files using new index.json

+### Repacking with make

+  Included is a Makefile build script that repacks any mod directory into a single pk3 file suitable for use with QuakeJS.

+  `make -f make/repack.make SRCDIR=/Applications/ioquake3/baseq3`

+  Graphing features are not included, so if there are extra source files, they will need to be TODO: filtered out.
+TODO: `NO_OVERWRITE=1` works as expected.

 ## Compilation and installation

   See [QuakeJS README](../QuakeJs.md) for more build instructions.